-- CPMC will pay Twenty Nine Million Dollars (\$29,000,000.00) ("Affordable a.
-Housing Payment") to the City, to be deposited in a separate account within the Affordable Housing Fund to be administered by MOH and used for predevelopment and development expenses and administrative costs associated with acquisition, construction, or rehabilitation of permanently affordable rental housing units in San Francisco.
-The obligation to make the Affordable Housing Payment arises and is payable by CPMC as follows: (i) Three Million Three Hundred and Fifty Thousand Dollars (\$3,350,000.00) on the Effective Date; (ii) Ten Million Six Hundred Fifty Thousand Dollars (\$10,650,000.00) on the earlier of the Commencement of Construction of the Cathedral Hill Hospital or the date that the Approvals are Finally Granted; and (iii) Seven Million Five Hundred Thousand Dollars (\$7,500,000.00) annually on each anniversary of the date that the payment was due and owing under (ii) above until the Affordable Housing Payment is made in full. installment of the Affordable Housing Payment is made, such payment shall be nonrefundable.
-To any amount due under subsection (ii) and (iii) CPMC shall add a Fee Deferral Surcharge, equal to the total amount due multiplied by the increase in the San Francisco Annual Infrastructure Construction Cost Inflation Estimate as published by the Office of the Controller each year for the period between the Effective Date and the date that the payment is made, compounded annually and prorated for any partial year.
-At CPMC's election, exercised in its sole and absolute discretion, CPMC may make the Affordable Housing Payment specified in subsection (iii) earlier than the required dates set forth above, and the amount of Fee Deferral Surcharge due shall be based on the date of payment. - b.
+- a.
+CPMC will pay Thirty Six Million Five Hundred Thousand Dollars (\$36,500,000.00) ("Affordable Housing Payment") to the City, to be deposited in a separate account within the Affordable Housing Fund to be administered by MOH and used for predevelopment and development expenses and administrative costs associated with acquisition, construction, or rehabilitation of permanently affordable housing units in San Francisco.
+The obligation to make the Affordable Housing Payment arises and is payable by CPMC as follows: Two Million Four Hundred Thousand Dollars (\$2,400,000.00) thirty (30) days after the Effective Date, with the remaining increments to be paid in accordance with Exhibit N (Payment Schedule), until the total sum is paid.
+Once any installment of the Affordable Housing Payment is made, such payment shall be nonrefundable. - b.
 MOH shall have the right, in its sole discretion, to determine how and where to apply the Affordable Housing Payment, with the only restriction being that MOH must use the Affordable Housing Payment for predevelopment and development expenses and administrative costs associated with the acquisition, construction or rehabilitation of affordable housing units in San Francisco as set forth above.
-CPMC shall have no right to challenge the appropriateness or the amount of any expenditure, so long as it is used for affordable housing in San Francisco.
+CPMC shall have no right to challenge the appropriateness or the amount of any expenditure, so long as it is used for affordable housing units in San Francisco.
 MOH shall maintain records as part of the City's accounting system to account for all expenditures from the Affordable Housing Payments for a period of four (4) years following the date of expenditure, and make such records available upon request.